alandler/alandler.github.io/about.markdown

 with a team to build colorfly.herokuapp.com, though honestly MAJOR shoutout to Ben who really took the reins on that one...
 I tried my best and intend to re learn React.
-I worked in the MIT Transit lab to create a javascript-based tool that displays at-risk areas of the T. Currently, I am working to develop a more integrated full stack tool regarding traffic signaling and autonomous vehicles.
+I worked in the MIT Transit lab to create a javascript-based tool that displays flood-prone areas of the T. Currently, I am working to develop a more integrated full stack tool regarding traffic signaling (with RL!) and autonomous vehicles.
 Also, I am trying to build my own web app that is a time tracking add on for Todoist.</p>

 <p>I wish I had more time for said side projects, because Computer Science classes are